Strontium nitrate: Uses

+Pyrotechnics

 Like many other strontium salts, strontium nitrate is used to produce a rich red flame in fireworks and road flares.
-Its strength as an oxidizer, which eliminates the need for large amounts of an additional chlorine-containing oxidizer, makes extremely pure colors in the orange-red to red color range attainable with simple compositions.
+Unlike most other commonly used color-producing compounds, (Note: See copper in particular, which can produce any of red, green, or blue / blue-violet depending on the active emitter in a flame.) strontium emits light in almost the same range from their hydroxides and oxides as their chlorides, with the chlorides emitting a slightly deeper red.
+Oxidizers break down into their oxides and hydroxides upon combustion of a pyrotechnic mixture, generally speaking.
+Combined with strontium nitrate's high strength as an oxidizer, extremely pure colors in the orange-red to red color range are attainable with simple compositions using it as both oxidizer and colorant and without chlorine donors.

+Experimental medicine

 Strontium nitrate can aid in eliminating and lessening skin irritations.
 When mixed with glycolic acid, strontium nitrate reduces the sensation of skin irritation significantly better than using glycolic acid alone.

 Biochemistry

-As a divalent ion with an ionic radius similar to that of Ca(2+) (1.13 Å and 0.99 Å respectively), Sr(2+) ions mimic calcium's ability to traverse calcium-selective ion channels and trigger neurotransmitter release from nerve endings.
+As a divalent ion with an ionic radius similar to that of Ca(2+) (1.13±and Å respectively), Sr(2+) ions mimic calcium's ability to traverse calcium-selective ion channels and trigger neurotransmitter release from nerve endings.
 It is thus used in electrophysiology experiments.